DIEP Breast Reconstruction Surgery

 WHAT ARE THE RISKS OF DIEP BREAST RECONSTRUCTION SURGERY?

 As with any surgery, the risks of surgery can be minimized by carefully following your pre-surgical instructions.
 If you have other medical problems or factors that increase your risk, your CRBS breast cancer surgeon will work with you to educate you on proper preparation and arrange your clinical care regimen to maximize your safety and proper recovery.

 WHAT SHOULD I EXPECT PRIOR TO MY DIEP BREAST RECONSTRUCTION SURGERY?

 In most cases, you will be seen in our office 1-2 days prior to your surgery.
 At that time, we will go over the planned procedure, review consents, answer any questions you may have, and apply any surgical planning markings as may be required.

-When you arrive at the hospital, you will be escorted to the preoperative area where you will change into a gown and be given foot coverings.
+When you arrive at St. Charles Surgical Hospital, you will be escorted to the preoperative area where you will change into a gown and be given foot coverings.
 The nurse or anesthesiologist will start an IV so that fluids and necessary medications may be given to you.
 Family members will be allowed to visit with you in the preoperative area once you are prepared for surgery.